aldo1973/web-lit-training/bucket-list/my-list.md

  * Throw a surprise party for a loved one

 ## Travel and Adventure
- * Visit Antarctica
+ * Visit Canada
- * Go skydiving
+ * Go diving
- * Dive the Great Barrier Reef
+ * Go deep sea fishing

 ## Career
  * ~~Learn coding skills~~
- * Get a job in technology
+ * Get a job

 ## Service and volunteering
- * Join a nonprofit board
+ * Join a nonprofit organzation
- * Volunteer at a children's hospital
+ * Volunteer at the VA

 ## Creativity
-* Write a song
+* Build furnature out of palletes
-* Take an art class
+* Take some college classes